Lifestyle changes can help you feel better and even boost fertility. Here's what to know.

 There are a few things you can do to get more sleep and boost your fertility:

-- Establish a routine: Going to bed and waking up at the same times every day can help regulate your body's schedule and make it easier to fall asleep and wake up refreshed.
+- Establish a routine: Going to bed and waking up at the same time every day can help regulate your body's schedule, and make it easier to fall asleep and wake up refreshed.

-- Avoid light, caffeine, and alcohol before bed: All three of these factors can make it harder to fall asleep.
+- Limit light, caffeine, and alcohol before bed: All three of these factors can make it harder to fall and stay asleep.

 - Make sure you're moving during the day: Doing exercise during the day, even if it's low-impact, can help you fall asleep faster.